 - Licking you because you’re rubbing them, and they want to interact with you

 The exact meaning of a lick changes depending on the circumstance.
 Below is a list of different circumstances in which your dog might choose to lick you.

-What Does It Mean When a Dog Licks You for a Long Time?
+What Is a Dog Saying When They Lick You for a Long Time?

 They may be showing affection through grooming you.
 Dogs in the same pack regularly lick each other to keep one another clean.
-They may be doing the same to you.
+They may be doing the same when licking people.

 Or, your dog could be tasting your skin.
 You may have gone to a new place, and your skin doesn’t taste how they expect.
 Licking and sniffing you is a way of figuring out where you’ve been.